NVIDIA/aistore/docs/networking.md

 Effect:

-* AIS listens on all listed addresses
+* AIS listens on all listed public addresses;
-* Clients may connect via any
+* clients may connect via any of them;
-* No additional configuration required
+* no additional configuration is required.

 Multi-homing currently applies to the **public network** only.
+All public multi-home addresses are equivalent public endpoints; they do not create additional intra-cluster listeners.

-### IPv6
+## IPv6

-AIStore supports IPv6 for all three logical networks and the transport streaming layer.
+AIStore supports IPv6 for all three logical network roles and for the transport streaming layer.

-#### Enabling IPv6
+### Enabling IPv6

 IPv6 is a cluster-wide setting: